Vinnie Ream: Career

 Senator Edmund G. Ross boarded with Ream's family during the impeachment trial of United States President Andrew Johnson.
 Ross cast what was seen as the decisive vote against the removal of President Johnson from office, and Ream was accused of influencing his vote.
 She was almost thrown out of the Capitol with her unfinished Lincoln statue.
 The House had passed a resolution turning the room she was using as a studio into a Capitol Police guardroom to house Charles Woolley while he was being held in contempt of Congress for his failure to answer questions presented in a House investigation being conducted into possible corrupt influences behind the Senate vote regarding Johnson's removal.
 This forced Ream to move her work into the hallway.
 Conservatives accused Benjamin Butler of having targeted Ream with his successful resolution to turn her studio into a Capitol Police guardroom.
 Much of the news press expressed outrage at this retributory action towards Ream.
-The New York Times called it a "paltry piece of petty persecution," and the Daily National Intelligencer called the move a "wretched piece of petty malevolence and partisan proscription.
-The New York World wrote a immensely critical article under the headline, "How Beaten Impeachers Make War on Women".
+The New York Times called it a "paltry piece of petty persecution," and the Daily National Intelligencer called the move a "wretched piece of petty malevolence and partisan proscription".
+The New York World wrote a very critical article under the headline, "How Beaten Impeachers Make War on Women".
 A minority of press outlets, however, did support the move, with The New York Tribune characterizing newsmen supportive of Ream's cause as "kitten-hearted Washington correspondents" jumping to defend a woman that they claimed had proven herself apt at using "hen power" to manipulate others.
 Ream feared that removing her statue of Lincoln from the studio space would destroy it.
-Ultimately, the intervention of powerful New York sculptors and her friend Congressman Thaddeus Stevens prevented it her from being ejected from the Capitol.
-Stevens had been a house manager (prosecutor) in the impeachment trial. and on July 20, 1868 the House passed a resolution granting her permission to utilize the space as a studio for another year.
+Ultimately, the intervention of powerful New York sculptors and her friend Congressman Thaddeus Stevens prevented it and her from being ejected from the Capitol.
+Stevens had been a house manager (prosecutor) in the impeachment trial.
+Due to his intervention, on July 20, 1868, the House passed a resolution granting her permission to utilize the space as a studio for another year.